tdspora/syngen/README.md

     header: infer                           # Row number(s) to use as the column names, and the start of the data.
 Optional parameter
     skiprows: None                          # Line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file.
 Optional parameter
     on_bad_lines: error                     # Specifies what to do upon encountering a bad line (a line with too many fields) - ["error", "warn", "skip"].
 Optional parameter
+    engine: c                               # Parser engine to use - ["c", "python"].
+Optional parameter
     keys:                                   # Keys of the table.
 Optional parameter
       pk_order_id:
         type: "PK"